Widgit Symbols: A Teacher's Guide to VisualWidgit Symbols: A Teacher's Guide to Visual Communication Support - educational concept illustration

 Implementing Widgit Symbols in Your School

 Successful implementation requires building a culture where visual support is a standard part of quality first teaching.
 A SENCO should start by conducting a school-wide audit of current visual resources.
-This identifies gaps in provision and ensures that different symbol systems do not confuse pupils.
+This identifies gaps in provision and ensures that different symbol systems do not confuse learners.

 Staff training helps teachers create effective resources without cluttering the page.
 Training covers technical software use and pedagogical principles.
 Teachers learn to select only the most important words for support and use the colour-coding system for grammar.

 A SENCO leads a staff meeting where teachers create visual timetables using a standardised template.
 The SENCO explains that PE must always use the same symbol of a child running across every year group.
-This consistency helps a pupil with an Education, Health and Care Plan feel secure as they move between different rooms.
+This consistency helps a learner with an Education, Health and Care Plan feel secure as they move between different rooms.

 Widgit Symbols vs Similar Approaches